 - Repeat the stretch and fold sets 2-3 more times, with 30 minutes in between.

-- Cover the dough with a damp cloth or cover and allow it to rest at room temperature until slightly puffy, which can take from 3-5 hours depending upon your room's temperature.
+- Cover the dough with a damp cloth or cover and allow it to rest at room temperature until puffy, which can take from 3-5 hours depending upon your room's temperature.
 If your room is too cool, it will take longer.

 - Cover the bread bowl/banneton/basket with plastic for its final proof.
 I HIGHLY recommend placing it in the refrigerator overnight for the best results, but you may also be able to leave it out at room temperature for a few hours instead.
 (Beginners, I recommend the refrigerator proofing step, as I think it is more forgiving.)

 - Place your Dutch oven and lid into the oven and pre-heat to 450°F for at least one hour (this is really important for getting your bread to rise properly in the oven, so don't skip it).
+Keep the dough in the fridge until your Dutch oven is fully preheated.

 - Place a piece of parchment paper on your work surface and turn your dough out onto it, seam side down.
 Dust it with flour (optional) and cut an expansion seam down the middle with a knife or lame.
 Immediately transfer the bread and parchment paper to the hot Dutch oven (carefully!!) and place the lid back on it and bake for 20 minutes.